WheteThunger/RidableDrones/README.md

   - Does not allow holding items
 - **Passenger mode**
   - Allows looking around freely
-  - Allows holding items
+  - Allows holding items, shooting, building
 - **Hybrid mode**
   - Controls drone movement
   - Allows looking around freely
-  - Allows holding items
+  - Allows holding items, shooting, building

-Players with the `ridabledrones.seat.pilot` permission will start in **Pilot** mode by default, and can switch between **Pilot** and **Hybrid** modes using the swap seats key (default: `X`).
+Players with the `ridabledrones.chair.pilot` permission will start in **Pilot** mode by default, and can switch between **Pilot** and **Hybrid** modes using the swap seats key (default: `X`).
 Players without that permission will be locked to passenger mode.

 ## Permissions

-- `ridabledrones.ridable` -- Drones deployed by players with this permission will allow any player to ride the drone by standing on it.
-  - Note: Another player must pilot the drone via a computer station, since this does not allow piloting the drone.
-- `ridabledrones.seat.deploy` -- Allows the player to deploy a seat onto a drone using the `droneseat` command.
+- `ridabledrones.sign.deploy` -- Allows the player to deploy a small wooden sign onto a drone using the `dronesign` command.
+- `ridabledrones.sign.deploy.free` -- Allows using the `dronesign` command for free (no sign item required).
+- `ridabledrones.chair.deploy` -- Allows the player to deploy a chair onto a drone using the `dronechair`.
-- `ridabledrones.seat.deploy.free` -- Allows using the `droneseat` command for free (no chair item required).
+- `ridabledrones.chair.deploy.free` -- Allows using the `dronechair` (a.k.a. `dronechair`) command for free (no chair item required).
-- `ridabledrones.seat.autodeploy` -- Drones deployed by players with this permission will automatically have a seat, free of charge.
+- `ridabledrones.chair.autodeploy` -- Drones deployed by players with this permission will automatically have a chair, free of charge.
-  - Note: Reloading the plugin will automatically add seats to existing drones owned by players with this permission.
+  - Note: Reloading the plugin will automatically add chairs to existing drones owned by players with this permission.
   - Not recommended if you want to allow players to deploy other attachments such as auto turrets since they are incompatible.
-- `ridabledrones.seat.pilot` -- Allows the player to pilot the drone while sitting in its seat.
+- `ridabledrones.chair.pilot` -- Allows the player to pilot the drone while sitting in its chair.

 ## Commands

+- `dronesign` -- Deploys a sign onto the drone the player is looking at, consuming a chair item from their inventory unless they have permission for free signs.
-- `droneseat` -- Deploys a seat onto the drone the player is looking at, consuming a chair item from their inventory unless they have permission for free seats.
+- `dronechair` (a.k.a. `droneseat`) -- Deploys a chair onto the drone the player is looking at, consuming a chair item from their inventory unless they have permission for free chairs.

 ## Configuration